-How the Roadmap Fits into Product Development
+How the Product Roadmap Fits into Product Development

-As you begin your product development process—whether you start at the conceptualization stage or by first trying to identify and validate a market need—you will want to have a system in place for prioritizing, summarizing, and capturing your product’s key objectives and major themes.
+As you begin your product development process—whether you start at the conceptualization stage or by first trying to identify and validate a market need—you will want to have a system in place for prioritizing, summarizing, and capturing your product’s key objectives and significant themes.

-1. With a visual product roadmap, you and your team can more easily refer back to the product strategy you agreed on, and quickly reacquaint yourself with those high-level objectives to make sure you’re still on track.
+1. With a visual product roadmap, you and your team can more easily refer back to the product strategy you agreed on and quickly reacquaint yourself with those high-level objectives to make sure you’re still on track.